 Meet our Marie Sklodowska-Curie fellows

-Ca' Foscari University, top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of 2014, 2015, 2016, 2017 and 2018 Calls, and now in the European top six, is pleased to introduce its Marie Sklodowska-Curie Fellows.
+Ca' Foscari University, top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of the last calls since 2014, and now in the European top four, is pleased to introduce its Marie Sklodowska-Curie Fellows.

 These post-doctoral researchers have been awarded a Fellowship providing them with the opportunity to acquire and transfer new knowledge and to work on research in a European context or outside Europe.